 It's amazing what a couple hundred million dollars can do for an aging rocker's appearance.
 No, that's not a Cher joke.

 The Hard Rock underwent a tranformation a few years back, turning a relatively small niche property into something much larger and much more mainstream.
 Depending on your tastes, there is both good and bad in that, but for the average Vegas visitor its mostly good.

 A newer addition to the casino has hundreds of slots and dozens of table games plus a couple of bars and restaurant space.
 It's much more upscale in design terms than the older space, all done in dark woods and metal giving it a lustrous, luxe sheen.
 If I were to gamble at the Hard Rock, this is the area I would choose.

 The original check in desk and Porte Corchere are still in existence but there is a second with its own parking garage, valet parking area (complete with an enclosed, climate controlled waiting area - nice touch!), and check-in for the HRH Tower Suites.
 Done in more of that dark wood offset by glowing, backlit marble and glass, it's decidedly more fancy than anything the older part of the hotel has to offer.

 There are nightclubs, two concert venues (the big barn-like Joint and the more intimate Vinyl), shops, restaurants, and a Turkish Bath themed spa among other diversions.
 The latter, in an effort to perhaps prove that this is not your father's spa, features a room with stripper poles so you can "exercise" your inner thighs, I suppose.
+They also have a live version of the male strip show seen in the Channing Tatum "Magic Mike" movies.
 Check out the Related Reviews below for some of the dining and entertainment options.